piscium2010/v-rule/README.md

 ## Advantages:

--   Dead simple API, learned in 1 minutes. u will feel like u are so smart
+-   Dead simple API, learned in 5 minutes.
 -   Quite flexible
 -   Small library with no dependence